falling-fruit/falling-fruit-mobile/README.md

     * Android SDK Platform-Tools (latest)
     * Android SDK Tools (latest)

-You can then initialize the Android platform directory (deleting any deprecated one):
+You can then initialize the Android platform following the dependencies defined in `package.json`:

 ```
-cordova platform rm android
-cordova platform add android
+cordova prepare android
 ```

 And build!